-Grade-Point Average Required for Graduation
+GPA Required for Graduation

-Students who have completed at least 120 credits and attained a cumulative G.P.A. of 2.0 must apply for graduation.
-Majors in the Schools of Education, Business, Nursing, and Social Work are required to have a higher cumulative G.P.A. for graduation, respectively 2.3, 2.75, 2.3, 2.5 overall and 2.8 in major.
+Students who have completed at least 120 credits and attained a cumulative GPA of 2.0 must apply for graduation.
+Majors in the Schools of Business, Nursing, and Social Work are required to have a higher cumulative GPA for graduation, respectively 2.3, 2.8, and 2.8.
+Majors in Physical Education and Communication Science (School of Education) should refer to Chapter VI for specific requirements.